Profession: 35th US President

-- 1960-10-14 Peace Corps 1st suggested by John F. Kennedy at the University of Michigan in Ann Arbor
+- 1960-10-14 Peace Corps 1st suggested by John F. Kennedy in a sppech at the University of Michigan in Ann Arbor

 - 1960-10-21 JFK & Nixon clashed in 4th & final presidential debate (NYC)

-- 1960-11-08 Democrat John F. Kennedy defeats the Republican VP Richard Nixon to become the 35th US President
+- 1960-11-08 John F. Kennedy is elected President of the United States, defeating Republican candidate Richard Nixon who was the incumbent Vice President

 - 1961-01-20 Robert Frost recites "Gift Outright" at JFK's inauguration